 What He is indicating here is a child training method, learning to walk and gently leading.
-As with a child, you will hold out your finger and the little child will grab onto your finger, and you lead that child along as they are taking their very first steps.
-When they go to fall, trip over something and stumble, you reach out and catch them.
+As with a child, you will hold out your finger and the little child will grab on to your finger, and you lead that child along as they are taking their very first steps.
+When they go to fall, trip over something, and stumble, you reach out and catch them.
 God is saying this is the way He leads and guides Israel to Him.

 He is indicating that His method in dealing with mankind is one of persuasion, rather than one of coercion.
 In practical application, it means that even Christ's commands are in reality invitations rather than compelling orders that He has given.

 Such a relationship cannot be compelled.
 It must be impelled by a desire emanating from inside of both parties in the relationship.
-The hold that the Father and the Son have on us is not a vice, but a magnet of admiration and obligation.
+The hold that the Father and the Son have on us is not a vise, but a magnet of admiration and obligation.

-In a relationship in which one party is held by fear, intimidation, or force, SOMEBODY is a slave, and a slave is not free.
+In a relationship in which one party is held by fear, intimidation, or force, somebody is a slave, and a slave is not free.
 The one who is held as the slave is bound to strive to break free and that creates war.
 The attachment is not really expressive of that person and the relationship is not going to express truth and sincerity.

 All of this has bearing on the book of Luke, because God, through Luke, has chosen to show Jesus more as a man, as a member of mankind, dealing with mankind as a means of harness to love.